Curriculum: Bachelor of Business Administration - Marketing

 Credit: 3

-The second part of a two-semester sequence (MATH1044 and 1045) on calculus appropriate for students in business and life sciences.
-Topics covered include antidifferentiation, the fundamental theorem of calculus, numeric and technology-based estimation of definite integrals, computation of area under a curve and between two curves, model, solve and interpret solutions of consumer/producer surplus as well as present/future value problems, elasticity, improper integrals, applications to probability, functions of two variables, partial derivatives, maxima and minima of two variable functions.
+The second part of a two semester sequence (MATH1044 and 1045) on calculus appropriate for students in business and life sciences.
+Topics covered include antidifferentiation, the fundamental theorem of calculus, functions of two variables, partial derivatives, maxima and minima,Lagrange multipliers and applications to probability and other areas.

 3